Archisman-Mridha/cyfrin-web3/README.md

     > The only difference from traditional systems is that, nobody touches our money.
     You can learn more about how decentralized financial products work and become a *`Quantitave DeFi Engineer`* 😊.

++ *`DAO(Decentralized Autonomous Organization)`* - DAO represents a group that is governed by a set of rules represented by a smart contract.
+Example of DAO - *[`Compound`](https://compound.finance/)* which is a DeFi platform.
+Now if the Compound maintainers want to do any kind of change to the platform, they need to create a *`proposal`* here - https://compound.finance/governance.
+Here is one such proposal - https://compound.finance/governance/proposals/141.
+The proposal creator **needs to perform a transaction** to create that proposal.
+After the proposal is created, it becomes active after some time and the platform users can then start voting for or against the proposal.
+After some time, based on the voting result, the proposal is **failed** or is **succeded and is queued for execution**.
+If the proposal is queued, it is then implemented.
+    > Sometimes along with the voting system, a discussion hub is also present.

+    The architecture of voting mechanism is crucial.
+There can be 2 types of voting mechanism :

+    - **Onchain voting** - The voter needs to call a vote function from a smart contract and send a signed transaction.
+But in case of onchain voting, the cost of the process becomes soo high because of the gas consumed during sending the signed transactions.
+To solve this problem, there is a method called *`Governer C`*.

+    - **Offchain voting** - In this case, we sign the transaction, but we dont send it to the blockchain.
+Instead we **store the signed transactions in a decentralized database like IPFS**.
+Then we count the votes and deliver the result to the blockchain using a decentralized system of oracles.
+So throughout the voting process, the number of transactions sent to the blockchain is just 1.
+This mechanism saves lots of gas and also gives a more efficient way to store the voting transactions.

+    The voting mechanism can also be broken down to subtypes from different perspectives.

+    Tools we can use to build DAOs - *[`Snapshot`](https://snapshot.org/#/)*.

 ## Tutorials

 + Creating our own ERC20 token using hardhat - *./erc20*.
     > However, generally we won't write all the implementations for an NFT.
 Rather, we will extend an existing NFT.
 For example, we can extend the ERC20 standardized token from **OpenZeppelin** - https://docs.openzeppelin.com/contracts/4.x/erc20, to create our own NFT.
 This token, contains the base implementations.

 + Playing around with Aave - *./aave*.

++ Creating an NFT marketplace - *./nft-marketplace*.

++ Creating a DAO - *./dao*.

 ## How the blockchain works